StefanopuloZ/Snake-Game/readme.md

         table[x][y - 1].head = 1;
     };

-Here we are moving snake in the left direction and checking obstacles with checkObstacles method which will end game automatically if there is invalid move.
+Here we are moving snake in the left direction and checking obstacles with checkObstacles method which will end game automatically if there is invalid move or increase snake size if pray has been eaten.

 ## Tehnologies